matter-labs/zinc/zinc-book/src/03-examples/01-binary.md

 ///
 /// './main.zn'
 ///
-/// Proves a knowledge of a cubic root `r` for a given public input `x`.
+/// Proves a knowledge of a cube root `r` for a given public input `x`.
 ///

 mod simple_math;